axibase/atsd-use-cases/research/workshop/technical-writing.md

 > For more information about uploading CSV files, see the [Axibase Documentation](https://axibase.com/docs/atsd/parsers/csv/).

-General notes that do not refer to a specific part of a process but are relevant nonetheless should be appended to the end of an article by the author.
+General notes that do not refer to a specific part of a process but are relevant nonetheless should be appended to the end of a document by the author.

 ### Numbers

 Unless the number is part of machine output, write out numbers one through ten.
 If the number applies to a version number, write the number itself regardless of value.
-Do not write ordinal numbers.
+Write out ordinal numbers.
 Add commas to numbers greater than 1,000 (excluding machine output).

 Recommended:

 * Download the [ATSD Python Client](https://axibase.com/docs/atsd/api/clients/#python) for the following Python versions:
   * Python `v2.7.9` or later.
-  * Python `v3` all versions
+  * Python `v3` all versions.

 Fence version numbers and HTTP status codes to maintain consistency.